Metatarsalgia Treatment in Singapore

 • 1998 Enid Lindt Prize in Clinical Surgery

-Frequently Asked Questions About Metatarsalgia Surgery in Singapore
+Frequently Asked Questions About Metatarsalgia Treatment in Singapore

 1What causes metatarsalgia?

-The most common cause of metatarsalgia is engaging in sports activities that exert pressure on the metatarsal bones at the front of your foot.
-Constantly putting strain on your foot can increase the risk of inflammation in the metatarsal region.
-Other causes of metatarsalgia may include ill-fitting footwear, high heels without arch support, foot abnormalities, obesity and diseases affecting the foot, such as arthritis, gout and bursitis.
+The most common cause of metatarsalgia is frequent participation in sports, such as running and jumping, that place pressure on the metatarsal bones at the front of the foot, leading to an increased risk of inflammation in this area.
+Additional factors contributing to metatarsalgia include wearing ill-fitting shoes or high heels lacking arch support, foot abnormalities, obesity, and conditions like arthritis, gout, and bursitis that affect the foot.

 2Does metatarsalgia go away on its own?